Convert dates between the most used calendars in the world.

 Calndars is a straight forward app that converts dates from one calendar to another.
 Select a calendar to set a date, and see what the corresponding date is in another calendar.
 Copy the date if you want to use it in another app.

-Or use Quick Actions to get to your favorite calendar.
-Make a Shortcut to get the date of a calendar, and it to share sheets, menubar (macOS), and more.
+Make a Shortcut to get the date of a calendar, and add it to share sheets, menubar (macOS), and more.

 The currently available calendars are: Buddhist, Chinese, Coptic, Ethiopic (Amete Alem), Ethiopic (Amete Mihret), Gregorian, Hebrew, Indian, Islamic Civil, Islamic Tabular, Islamic Umm Al Qura, Japanese, Persian and Taiwanese.